ai2es/WAF_ML_Tutorial_Part2/README.md

 # WAF Tutorial Part 2: Neural Networks

 THIS REPO IS IN ACTIVE DEVELOPMENT.
-PLEASE BE PATIENT
+PLEASE BE PATIENT.
+SUBMISSION OF PAPER ANTICIPATED BY 01-NOV-2022.

 ## Introduction
-This repository is the code associated with the [WAF](https://journals.ametsoc.org/view/journals/wefo/wefo-overview.xml) manuscript titled: "A Machine Learning Tutorial for Operational Meteorology, Part II: Neural Networks" written by Chase, R. J., Harrison, D. R., Burke, A., Lackmann, G. and McGovern, A. *in prep*.
-While the paper undergoes review, feel free to read its [preprint](#) and provide any comments to via email to the corresponding author.
+This repository is the code associated with the [WAF](https://journals.ametsoc.org/view/journals/wefo/wefo-overview.xml) manuscript titled: "A Machine Learning Tutorial for Operational Meteorology, Part II: Neural Networks" written by Chase, R. J., Harrison, D. R., Lackmann, G. and McGovern, A. *in prep*.
+While the paper undergoes review, feel free to read its [preprint](#) and provide any comments via email to the corresponding author.
 If you have any issues with the code (bugs or other questions) please leave an [issue](https://github.com/ai2es/WAF_ML_Tutorial_Part2/issues) associated with this repo.

-This second paper and repo (of two) covers *neural networks* and *deep learning* machine learning methods (if you don't know what these phrases even mean thats OK!
+This second paper and repo (of two) that covers *neural networks* and *deep learning* methods (if you don't know what these phrases even mean thats OK!
 Check out Section 2 in the paper).
 If you dont know what machine learning is, please check out paper one in this series found [here](https://journals.ametsoc.org/view/journals/wefo/37/8/WAF-D-22-0070.1.xml).

 ## Motivation